 Period 7 is a key aspect of our Super curriculum and something we are very proud of at KWS.

-All our year 7 to 9 students spend the last 35 mins of the day, three times a week, partaking in their choice of activities from each of our Mind, Body and Soul categories.
+All our year 7 to 9 students spend the last 30 mins of the day, three times a week, partaking in their choice of activities from each of our Mind, Body and Soul categories.
+The offer adapts for students in Years 10 and 11 to support their study needs whilst continuing to allow a balance of alternative, elected activities.

 For more details about period 7 please click here.